-A growing list of everything I find most useful in my kitchen, from making sourdough to peeling vegetables to finding inspiration for a weeknight dinner.
-Some links below are affiliate, so I’ll receive a small commission on purchases made through them at no extra cost to you.
+Note that none of the content here is sponsored but some links below are affiliate so I will receive a small commission on purchases made through them at no extra cost to you.
 Everything mentioned here can be found in my own kitchen, and I reach for them almost every single day.
 I really appreciate you stopping by and should you have any questions, please contact me here.

 At Home in the Whole Food Kitchen, Amy Chaplin